Professional indemnity insurance for writers is a key consideration for both freelancers and employees who work in the medical industry.

 Obviously I’m no lawyer (though having recently been quoted more than $300/hour by one lawyer, I am seriously considering retraining!).

-So my first and most essential piece of advice for anyone reading this who is concerned about liability is to get legal advice from a qualified lawyer.
+So, my first and most essential piece of advice for anyone reading this who is concerned about liability is to get legal advice from a qualified lawyer through your local law academy.

 Your lawyer can advise you on the best course of action for your unique circumstance.